Dawi5869/Webots-Autonomous-Mapping-and-Navigation/README.md

 ## 🧠 Engineering Summary

 > This project demonstrates an end-to-end autonomous navigation pipeline in simulation: from **waypoint tracking** and **sensor-based mapping** to **configuration space generation**.
 The TiagoLite robot uses GPS and compass data to follow a closed-loop trajectory, probabilistically fuses LIDAR measurements into a 300×300 grid, and then inflates obstacles via a 34×34 kernel to compute a safe C-Space.
-The final system successfully executes two full laps around the table in under two minutes and produces a binary C-Space with a one-pixel-wide navigable corridor—suitable as a foundation for future path planning and GNC extensions.
+The final system successfully executes two full laps around the table in under two minutes and produces a binary C-Space with a one-pixel-wide navigable corridor, suitable as a foundation for future path planning and GNC extensions.

 ---